 - Target your job search!
 Use Getting Started on Your Job Search to identify your interests, skills, and values to find employment that is meaningful for you.

 - Where are jobs most commonly found?
 Check 4 Stages of a Job Posting and the Job Seeking Hiring Pyramid.

 - Did you know that most jobs are not posted online?
-Learn about the The Hidden Job Market here.
+Contact us to learn more about The Hidden Job Market!

 - Check out the City of Ottawa e-Blue Book which provides a list of services in the city to help you identify places you may be interested in.

 Alternative Ways to Get Experience

 - Learn how Volunteering can kickstart your career.

 - Curious about being your own boss?
 Self-Employment & Entrepreneurship can be an extremely rewarding way to make a living!

 - Take the Entrepreneurial Potential Self-Assessment by Business Development Canada (BDC).

 There are many options when exploring summer employment.
 Check out our Summer Employment Programs Guide.